DeepSOIC/Part-o-magic/README.md

 # Part-o-magic
-PoM is an experimental add-on module for FreeCAD v0.17.
-(It won't work with FC v0.16.)
+PoM is an experimental add-on module for FreeCAD v0.17 and 0.18, and 0.19 as long as no Links are involved.
+For 0.19, new Part-o-magic may be released in the future.

 PoM's main goals are: